What to expect from the New Dubai theme parks when visiting with kids

 What does IMG Worlds of Adventure Cost?

-A day pass is 260AED (USD$70)- you can advance book a discounted ticket though on Get Your Guide (affiliate).
+A day pass is 260AED (USD$70)- you can advance book a discounted ticket through Get Your Guide (affiliate).
 Annual passes can be purchased for 383AED (USD$105)

 Children under 1.05m do not need to pay.
 Under 1.2m you can get discounted junior tickets.
 There are also seniors and disabled concessions.